DataDog/integrations-extras/vns3/README.md

 ### Configuration

-Deploy and configure the Cohesive Networks Datadog plugin according to the [Documentation][7].
+Deploy and configure the Cohesive Networks Datadog plugin according to the [Datadog Agent Plugin Details][7] documentation.

 ## Data Collected